Types of Student Loans

 After you have explored finding free money (scholarships and grants), now is the time you may need to apply for student loans to help pay for college.
 This falls into step 2: explore federal student loans and step 3: fill any remaining gap with a responsible private student loan.

 Federal student loans are provided by the government while private student loans are provided by banks and other financial institutions.
-In both cases, you'll have to pay back the money you borrow plus interest.
+Private student loans generally fall into two categories: one where the student is the primary borrower (often with a creditworthy cosigner), and one where a parent (or creditworthy individual such as a guardian or spouse) is the primary borrower.
+In both federal and private student loan cases, you'll have to pay back the money you borrow plus interest.

 Understanding student loans